 Blast!
 Creative Network is a group of artists and creatives which evolved out of the Multistory Blast!
 Festival 2019 and is growing steadily.
-Taking place once a month, the BCN programme offers talks, workshops, opportunities and social events to bring local emergent artists a year-long programme that provides a space for knowledge sharing and support.
-We invite art practitioners, curators and community groups to speak about a range of subjects designed to help local emergent artists and creatives to develop their practice.
+The BCN programme offers local emergent artists a space for knowledge sharing and support, with free talks, workshops, and social events taking place monthly.
+We invite art practitioners, curators and community groups to speak to members about a range of subjects designed to develop their practice and skills.

 We also offer members the opportunity to test out new ideas and platform their work through our Online Residency space on our website, as well as on our social media channels.
 We accept proposals for individual as well as collaborative projects between more than one member of the group.